pyramyds/pyramyds/README.md

 </div>

 I'm a passionate explorer of programming languages and a versatile developer.
 I thrive on tackling new challenges, diving deep into problem-solving, and crafting innovative solutions from scratch.
-From automation, problems-sloving programs, full-stack web development, and broad range of home-made tools, i like to dive into every fields until i clearly understand how it works.
+From automation, problems-sloving programs, full-stack web development, and a broad range of (home-made) tools, i like to dive into every fields until i clearly understand how it works.

 ⚡ **My Coding Philosophy:** I primarily put my energy and mind into projects that push my boundaries, or into projets involving technologies/librairies i'm exploring for the first time.
 For me, every project is a fresh learning adventure.

-My repositories are private.

 ---